 How does this medication work?
 What will it do for me?

 This medication belongs to a family of medications known as biological response modifiers ("biologics") or tumour necrosis factor (TNF) blockers.
 It is used in combination with another medication, methotrexate, to reduce the symptoms and slow down the damage to the affected joints for adults with moderately to severely active rheumatoid arthritis (RA).

-It is also used alone or in combination with methotrexate to treat moderately to severely active psoriatic arthritis.
+It is also used alone or in combination with methotrexate to treat moderately to severely active psoriatic arthritis (PsA).
 Used alone, golimumab also treats active ankylosing spondylitis (AS).
-It is also used with other medications to reduce signs and symptoms of ulcerative colitis (UC) for adults who have moderately to severely active UC.
+It is also used to treat severe active non-radiographic axial spondyloarthitis, an inflammatory disease of the spine.
+Golimumab is also used with other medications to reduce signs and symptoms of ulcerative colitis (UC) for adults who have moderately to severely active UC.
 When effective in creating remission of the disease, it can then be continued to maintain remission.

 For people with these conditions, their bodies overproduce a protein called tumour necrosis factor (TNF), which causes pain, inflammation, and damage.
 Golimumab blocks the production of TNF and decreases the inflammation in the joints and the digestive system.
 By reducing the inflammation, it also slows down how quickly permanent damage to the affected areas occurs.
 You may start to notice an improvement in symptoms about 14 to 16 weeks after starting treatment.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.